dbabbitt/share/README.md

 The project is structured into modular components.
 Each component focuses on a specific aspect of notebook utilities.

 I performed a market basket analysis of all the instantiated functions in the notebooks containing them.
-I applied three generations of the Girvan-Newman algorithm to a directed graph.
-In this graph, the edges represent the maximum confidence in each direction between pairs of functions.
+I then used this to make a a directed graph, the edges representing the maximum confidence in each direction between pairs of functions.
+I applied three generations of the Girvan-Newman algorithm to this graph.
 This analysis helped detect communities, which I used to organize the modules.
+(You can see some of this work in the [Breaking Up notebook_utils](https://github.com/dbabbitt/notebooks/blob/master/visualizations/Breaking%20Up%20notebook_utils.ipynb) notebook.)

 Below is an overview of the structure: